San Jose, CA

 • Utility User Tax: San Jose levies a Utility User Tax on certain utilities, including telephone, mobile, gas, and electricity services.
 This tax, paid by both residents and businesses, adds to the overall cost of living.

 • Business Taxes: If you own a business in San Jose, there are various business taxes to consider.
-These include business license taxes, property taxes on business property, and potentially others depending on the nature of the business.
+These include business license taxes, property taxes on business property, and potentially others, depending on the nature of the business.

-• Estate and Inheritance Tax: While California does not have a state estate or inheritance tax, the federal estate tax can apply to residents with substantial estates.
+• Estate and Inheritance Tax: California does not have a state estate or inheritance tax, the federal estate tax can apply to residents with substantial estates.
 This tax doesn’t affect the cost of living per se but is an important consideration for wealthier residents planning their estates.

 Leisure and Entertainment